dongwonmoon/SchemaScribe/README.md

 schema-scribe dbt --project-dir /path/to/your/dbt/project --db your_db_profile --drift

 # Generate a global, end-to-end lineage graph
-schema-scribe lineage --project-dir /path/to/your/dbt/project --db your_db_profile --output your_mermaid_profile
+schema-scribe lineage --project-dir /path/to/your/dbt/project --db your_db_profile --output your_mermaid_profile # 'your_mermaid_profile' must be of type 'mermaid'

 ```

 **For a database:**